 - Specific features of the education system in Switzerland

-- The main stages of education in the Swiss secondary school for children and schoolchildren from Russia
+- The main stages of education in the Swiss secondary school for foreign students

 - Education in secondary school in Switzerland for secondary vocational education

 - Features of the beginning of the school year in Switzerland

 - The process of enrolling in a secondary school in Switzerland

 Secondary schools in Switzerland in the modern dynamic world enjoy great popularity among students from around the world, and education in high school in Switzerland is very effective and prestigious.
 A certificate of secondary complete education, obtained in any educational institution in Switzerland, today can be considered a guarantee of a successful career in the future, as well as a good tool for admission to higher education institutions, not only in Switzerland, but all over the world.
 In this article, you can now learn more about studying in a secondary school in Switzerland.